tgk/tgk.github.com/_posts/2014-02-02-sending-events-from-an-arduino-to-riemann.md

 Riemann events don't need to originate from a server in the cloud.
 In this post I'm going to demonstrate how to send events from an Arduino to Riemann, using a HTTP proxy.
-We are going to build a simple circuit with a thermistor, an Ethernet interface and an Arduino Uno.
+I am going to describe a simple circuit with a thermistor, an Ethernet interface and an Arduino Uno.
 The circuit is going to send the current temperature in the room to a Riemann server every five seconds.

+The objective of the post is not to go into detail with every step of the construction of the circuit, but rather to describe the overall design.

 ## Architecture